cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-:o: TODO: Gregor came till here

 ### Interfaces

-Similar to any programming language, graphql type system also supports
+Similar to any programming language, the graphql type system also supports
 interfaces.
-When a type implements interface, it needs to have all the
+When a type implements an interface, it needs to specify all the
-fields defined in that interface.
+fields that ar defined through the interface.

-As we can see in the following example, Vehicle is an interface which
+We illustrate this in the following example, where we define simple
+vehicle interface type.
+The Vehicle interface declares `Id`, `Name`
-declares Id, Name and Wheels fields.
-This means that Motorcycle and
+and `Wheels` fields.
+This means that a `Motorcycle` and a Car both
+implement a Vehicle and must have the fields defined in the
-Car which implement Vehicle, must have these fields.
-They may or may
+interface.
+They may or may not have additional fields like we
-not have their own additional fields like Make in case of Motorcycle
+demonstrat in our example with the field `Make` in case of Motorcycle
-and Fuel in case of Car.
+and Fuel in case of the `Car`.

 ```graphql
 interface Vehicle {